 Saratoga Arms’ evening front desk manager, Jeff Apple, is an avid hiker.
 On his days off, he is usually on top of a mountain…far, far away from cell phone coverage.
-Jeff has offered to share 4 blog posts of great hikes in and around our Saratoga Springs, NY hotel.
-Written in a four part series, Jeff will discuss the hikes, beginning with the easiest and ending with the most challenging.
+Jeff has offered to share four blog posts of great hikes in and around our Saratoga Springs, NY hotel.
+He starts off our six part series by discussing these four hikes, from easiest to most challenging.
 The first installment was Geyser Creek Trail, which is 2 miles from Saratoga Arms.
-His 2nd post featured a beautiful hike in the Lake George Area at Sleeping Beauty.
-His 3rd installment is a favorite of our guests-Enter Jeff and Hadley Mountain…
+His second post featured a beautiful hike in the Lake George Area at Sleeping Beauty.
+His third installment is a favorite of our guests-Enter Jeff and Hadley Mountain…

 Already this year has seen wildfires ravage the Western states in the throes of a years-long drought.
 In the Saratoga area this has not been a problem, and after one of the wettest Springs in recent memory, forest fires are not a pressing concern by any stretch of the imagination.
 It has, however, not always been so.
 Over a century ago, from 1903-1908, fires devastated the woods of New York, burning nearly 1 million acres in the Adirondacks alone.
 In response, over the next few decades the state constructed a network of towers on peaks, to be staffed by an observer to report fires to a ranger before it got out of hand.
 At its peak, the Adirondacks had 57 of these towers.
 Over the years, improved technology made the towers obsolete, the steel and wood degraded, and many towers were closed or even removed entirely; of the 57 towers, 23 remain open to the public, with only about 15 of these safe to climb.